paalamugan/docker-compose/README.md

 ```

 ### RUN
-This instruction is used to specify the command to be executed when building the image.
+This command is used to specify the command to be executed when building the image.
 The main difference between RUN and CMD is that CMD is executed when the container starts, while RUN is executed during the container construction.

 ```
 # Format